 Network

 The network component of Simbrain represents a simulated neural circuit.
-For a quick dive in see the quick start or this video, which contains a series of links to short clips describing common network operations (adding neurons, connecting neurons, editing neuron groups, etc.).
+For a quick dive in see the quick start or this video, which contains a series of links to short clips describing common network operations (adding neurons, connecting neurons, etc.).

 Networks contain a variety of objects (“network models”), including free-floating neurons and synapses, but also neuron arrays and weight matrices for array-based networks, and other more complex structures.
 This page contains a brief overview of the main object types.
 Most objects can be linked to one another with synapses, synapse groups, or weight matrices.
 The Simbrain philosophy is to allow for arbitrary combinations of network models.
 Many tools and utilities exist for organizing, arranging, and training these linked network models.